Dancing Mud from SightsForSeeing on Vimeo.

 That aside, each of the thermal areas on this page are marvels of nature and whichever you choose to visit, it will be well worth it.
 They are all unique in their own way so I've tried to capture the essence of each place in order to help you out with your decision-making.
 Bonus: Some are free!

 Whakarewarewa Living Thermal Village

 Whakarewarewa or Whaka as we call it, located in the Whakarewarewa Thermal Valley, is very much like a Māori village of old.

 Here, the Tuhourangi/Ngati Wahiao people live amidst an area of intense thermal activity, totally at one with it.

 Something different for golfers to try.
-The Arikapakapa Golf course, across the road from Te Puia, has all sorts of little thermal
+The Arikikapakapa Golf course, across the road from Te Puia, has a number of smaller thermal

 Waimangu Volcanic Valley